juanmarcosmoreno-arch/cowfootR/paper.md

 dioxide equivalent (CO₂e or CO₂eq).
-As far as milk production is concerned, the carbon footprint includes emissions from, e.g., enteric fermentation, fertiliser management, feed production, use of outside inputs, and energy consumption (Stolarski et al., 2025).
+As far as milk production is concerned, the carbon footprint includes emissions from, e.g., enteric fermentation, fertiliser management, feed production, use of outside inputs, and energy consumption [@stolarski2025].
-The dairy industry contributes approximately 4% of global greenhouse gas emissions, with carbon footprint values ranging from 0.78 to 3.20 kg CO₂eq kg⁻¹ of milk across different production systems (Flysjö et al., 2011; Stolarski et al., 2025).
-The Intergovernmental Panel on Climate Change emphasizes that livestock production systems require accurate quantification methods to support effective mitigation strategies and policy development (IPCC, 2019).
-Similarly, the International Dairy Federation has established comprehensive guidelines for standardized carbon footprint assessment, recognizing the critical need for consistent methodologies that enable fair comparison across different dairy systems while accounting for regional variations (IDF, 2022).
+The dairy industry contributes approximately 4% of global greenhouse gas emissions, with carbon footprint values ranging from 0.78 to 3.20 kg CO₂eq kg⁻¹ of milk across different production systems [@flysjo2011; @stolarski2025].
+The Intergovernmental Panel on Climate Change emphasizes that livestock production systems require accurate quantification methods to support effective mitigation strategies and policy development [@ipcc2019].
+Similarly, the International Dairy Federation has established comprehensive guidelines for standardized carbon footprint assessment, recognizing the critical need for consistent methodologies that enable fair comparison across different dairy systems while accounting for regional variations [@idf2022].
-With increasing regulatory pressure from initiatives like the EU Green Deal and Corporate Sustainability Reporting Directive, there is urgent need for standardized, accessible tools to quantify dairy farm carbon footprints (The European Parliament and of the Council, 2022).
-Current life cycle assessment (LCA) software solutions have significant limitations: most are expensive commercial packages requiring specialized training, methodological inconsistencies limit result comparability (Pirlo, 2012), and many lack transparency or regional adaptation capabilities.
+With increasing regulatory pressure from initiatives like the EU Green Deal and Corporate Sustainability Reporting Directive, there is urgent need for standardized, accessible tools to quantify dairy farm carbon footprints [@eu2022].
+Current life cycle assessment (LCA) software solutions have significant limitations: most are expensive commercial packages requiring specialized training, methodological inconsistencies limit result comparability [@pirlo2012], and many lack transparency or regional adaptation capabilities.
 These barriers prevent widespread adoption of standardized practices, particularly among smaller farms and developing regions.